Carlile Youth Concurrent Disorders Centre

 - Medically managed detox

-- A safe and welcoming environment
+- A safe and welcoming environment and culturally competent care

 - Ways to build coping skills

 - Opportunities to create positive connections and skills through a range of therapeutic approaches

 - Connection with support systems (families, friends, community etc.)